 For Drinking Water Treatment

-Step 2.
-It is then forced through the RO’s semipermeable membrane, separating nitrates, lead, and other dissolved solids to a sub micron level.
+Water is then forced through the RO’s semipermeable membrane, separating nitrates, lead, and other dissolved solids to a sub micron level.
 Impurities that stay behind and are flushed out to the drain as fresh water exits the RO membrane.

-Step 3.
 Water is then processed through a post-carbon filter, designed to improve taste and odor.

 Maintenance requires changing the filters and UV bulb every year and every 5 years for the RO membrane.